The Oregon Seal Oregon Department of Fish and Wildlife

 The State Wildlife Action Plan (SWAP) helps protect fish and wildlife species by identifying threats and conservation actions as well as outlining strategies to preserve habitats, restore ecosystems, and address the needs of at-risk species.
 The plan also suggests actions that our partners across the state can take to support collective conservation action.
 ODFW is tasked with the protection and enhancement of populations of all fish and wildlife, but with the diversity of species and habitats and magnitude of threats on the landscape ODFW can't do it all alone.
 This revision builds on the success of the 2006 and 2016 versions of the SWAP (the Oregon Conservation Strategy) and modernizes content to ensure that emerging risks and new information are represented.

 Updating Oregon's SWAP began in 2023 with review of the 2016 SWAP and initial scoping of needed updates and opportunities to enhance the SWAP.
 In early 2024 ODFW launched a public online survey, which guided ODFW to the areas in most need of update.
 Since then, ODFW staff have worked with technical experts around the state on a first draft of a revised plan.
-Beginning in January 2025, it is time to give ODFW your review and feedback.
-Your input will help ensure that the 2025 SWAP will be the best tool for Oregon to reach our goal of maintaining healthy fish and wildlife populations by protecting and restoring habitats, preventing declines of at-risk species, and reversing declines where possible.
+Beginning in January 2025, partners and the public supported this process by providing ODFW review and feedback of draft products.
+Input helped to ensure that the 2025 SWAP will be an effective tool for Oregon to reach our goal of maintaining healthy fish and wildlife populations by protecting and restoring habitats, preventing declines of at-risk species, and reversing declines where possible.

 Partnership is critically important to successful conservation, and we believe that your participation and feedback during the revision process is essential to Oregon's success.